CSWEP: Annual Survey

 Since 1972 CSWEP has undertaken the collection of data on the gender composition of faculty and students in both Ph.D. granting and non-Ph.D. granting U.S. economics departments.
 This 40+ years of data is unique in the social sciences and beyond and is presented in the CSWEP Annual Report.

 Researchers can view the documentation and annual aggregated data, and apply to access the underlying survey data https://doi.org/10.3886/ICPSR37118.v3.

-Departments in the survey pool are sent an invitation in September.
-The 2019 survey will be due October 28.
+The 2020 survey will be sent to all department chairs mid-September and the completed survey is due October 23.
 An example of the survey questionnaire is available:

 For queries about taking the survey, please consult our Frequently Asked Questions.
 Note that the FAQ is a work in progress.
 If you don’t see your question answered, please send an email to firstname.lastname@example.org